linev/examples/panel/Readme.md

 First of all, when creating RWebWindow, one should configure panel name.
 Like:

-     auto win = ROOT::Experimental::RWebWindowsManager::Instance()->CreateWindow();
+     auto win = ROOT::RWebWindow::Create();

      // this is very important, it defines name of openui5 widget, which
      // will run on the client side win->SetPanelName("localapp.view.TestPanel");

 Namespace "localapp" in this case corresponds to openui5 files, which will be loaded from current directory.
 Therefore `"localapp.view.TestPanel"` means view, which will be loaded from `./view/TestPanel.view.xml` file.

 Controller is configured in the XML file and called `"localapp.controller.TestPanel"`.
 Means it will be loaded from `./controller/TestPanel.controller.js` file.

 In the controller one use `onPanelInit` and `onPanelExit` methods to handle initialization and close of widget.

- Also
+Use `panelSend` to send data and `onPanelReceive` handler to receive data